 Node.
 The “N” in the TNM staging system stands for lymph nodes near the cancer, called regional lymph nodes.
 The regional lymph nodes for penile cancer are located in the groin and the pelvis.
 Lymph nodes in other parts of the body are called distant lymph nodes.
 Staging places cancers that have spread to regional lymph nodes and cancers that have spread to distant lymph nodes in separate categories.
 The N in TNM staging only refers to the regional lymph nodes.

 If the doctor evaluates the lymph nodes before the biopsy or surgery, based on a physical examination and/or other tests, the letter “c”, for “clinical” staging, is placed in front of the N. If the doctor evaluates the lymph nodes after a biopsy or surgical removal of the lymph nodes, which is more accurate, the letter “p”, for “pathologic” staging, is placed in front of the N. The information below describes the pathologic staging.

 pNX: The regional lymph nodes cannot be evaluated.

 pN0: Cancer has not spread to the regional lymph nodes.

-pN1: Cancer has spread to one inguinal lymph node (lymph node in the groin).
+pN1: Cancer has spread to one inguinal lymph node, which is the cluster of lymph nodes in the groin.

-pN2: Cancer has spread to more than one inguinal lymph node on the same side or both sides of the body.
+pN2: Cancer has spread to more than one inguinal lymph node on one or both sides of the body.

-pN3: The cancer has spread to one or more inguinal (groin) lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin, and/or the cancer has spread beyond the lymph nodes in the groin or pelvis, on the same side or both sides of the body.
+pN3: The cancer has spread to one or more inguinal, or groin, lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin, and/or the cancer has spread to lymph nodes in the pelvis, on one or both sides of the body.